singhofen/photo-gallery-img-template/README.md

 # photo-gallery-img-template

-Photo img gallery, bootstrap 4, fully responsive.
-Uses unsplash API to render random photos for hero section.
-Includes contact form and mailto: links for sending emails.
-Template contains: hero img, grid, card, & fluid gallery's, horizontal img gallery, bootstrap 4 carousel, & img grid with img descriptions. includes css ease-in-out animations.
+Photo img gallery, bootstrap 4, fully responsive Includes contact form and mailto: links for sending emails.
+Template contains: grid, card, & fluid gallery's, horizontal img gallery, bootstrap 4 carousel, & img grid with img descriptions. includes css ease-in-out animations.
 Click on any photo in the grid, card, & fluid gallery's to view photos in a lightbox.
 Navigate the template easy with the fixed navbar.
 No need for continuous scrolling to view sections of webpage.

 ![image](https://user-images.githubusercontent.com/23155302/41195274-0883bfca-6bf8-11e8-9c35-f7b4c5c642a4.png)